Commissioner's Report on Underserved Communities

 - the per capita income of the community, as measured in the most recent U.S. Census, is below the fiftieth (50th) percentile for California; and

 - the community, as measured in the most recent U.S. Census, is predominantly minority.
-Predominantly minority community can be qualified as any community that is composed of two-thirds or more minorities as those groups are defined in subsection (b) (6) (A) through (D) of CCR Code 2646.6.
+Predominantly minority community can be qualified as any community that is composed of two-thirds or more minorities as those groups are defined in subsection (b) (6) (A) through (D) of CCR Section 2646.6.

-The Department identified 145 ZIP codes that were "underserved" based on the criteria above.
+The Department identified 145 ZIP codes that were "Underserved" based on the criteria above.

 Table B - Summary Statistics